Mask prior-guided denoising diffusion improves inverse protein folding: Results

-In Fig. \ref{fold_visual}a, we illustrate exemplary 3D structures refolded by AlphaFold2 from IPF-derived sequences generated by MapDiff, GRADE-IF, and LM-Design for three different protein folds (PDB ID: 1NI8, 2HKY, 2P0X) with a pre-selected monomer pTM prediction argument.
-In addition to estimating the sequence recovery rate and foldability of derived 3D structures using the RMSD metric, we also inspect the alignment of native and generated sequences, including the agreement between refolded secondary structures and individual pairs of amino acids in Fig. \ref{fold_visual}b.
 The first example is a 46 amino acid-long monomer of the 1NI8 structure (purple) representing an N-terminal fragment of the H-NS dimerization domain, a protein composed of three $\alpha$ helices that is involved in structuring the chromosome of Gram-negative bacteria, hence acting as a global regulator for the expression of different genes \cite{bloch2003h}.
-Two monomers form a homodimer which requires the presence of $K^5$, $R^{11}$, $R^{14}$, $R^{18}$, and $K^{31}$ residues to engage in the prokaryotic DNA binding.
+Two monomers form a homodimer which requires the presence of $K5$, $R11$, $R{14}$, $R{18}$, and $K{31}$ residues to engage in the prokaryotic DNA binding.
 MapDiff (red) managed to retrieve two out of the three $\alpha$ helices, with an interhelical turn present at the same position as in the original structure (A17-R18), whereas GRADE-IF (orange) and LM-Design (blue) models only consisted of a single continuous $\alpha$ helix.
-Moreover, MapDiff and GRADE-IF obtained four out of five ($K^5$, $R^{11}$, $R^{14}$, and $R^{18}$) amino acids required for DNA binding and LM-Design obtained none.
-MapDiff and LM-Design generate glutamic acid (E) and GRADE-IF isoleucine (I) which, in comparison to the corresponding positively charged $K^{31}$ in the original structure, are negatively charged and neutral residues, respectively.
-The single continuous $\alpha$ helix displayed by GRADE-IF and LM-Design AlphaFold2 models hence produces much worse RMSD values (14.5 \AA and 14.2 \AA, respectively) than the MapDiff model, which retrieved two helices at the right positions (RMSD = 4.6 \AA).
+Moreover, MapDiff and GRADE-IF obtained four out of five ($K5$, $R{11}$, $R{14}$, and $R{18}$) amino acids required for DNA binding and LM-Design obtained none.
+MapDiff and LM-Design generate glutamic acid (E) and GRADE-IF isoleucine (I), which, in comparison to the corresponding positively charged $K{31}$ in the original structure, are negatively charged and neutral residues, respectively.
+The single continuous $\alpha$ helix displayed by GRADE-IF and LM-Design AlphaFold2 models hence produces much worse RMSD values (14.5 \AA{} and 14.2 \AA, respectively) than the MapDiff model, which retrieved two helices at the right positions (RMSD = 4.6 \AA).
 Consistent with this, MapDiff obtained a 10\% higher recovery rate than GRADE-IF and LM-Design.